 Transplanting is much the same as for any other shrub or small tree.
 Gently dig the butterfly bush plant up from its current location.
 When transplanting a butterfly bush, carefully dig up as much of the root system as possible and move to its new location for replanting.
-Lift the plant, roots and soil, from the ground and move it to the prepared hole in the new location.
+Lift the plant, roots, and soil from the ground and move them to the prepared hole in the new location.
 Backfill the hole around the root ball.
 Tamp down the soil to make sure that no air pockets are in the soil.

 When Can You Transplant Butterfly Bushes?